Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Methods

-This study aimed to construct an interpretable AI-ECG model for predicting CCTA results from ECG, thus providing a potential alternative for non-invasive risk assessment of CAD.
-The model was developed based on 2,595 CCTA examinations and 4,620 paired ECG data from 2,323 patients at Peking University People's Hospital, China.
-External validation was performed on 135 CCTA examinations and 228 paired ECG data from 135 patients at the Second Hospital of Tianjin Medical University, China, to systematically evaluate the model's generalization performance across different centers and populations.
+This study aimed to construct an AI-ECG model to predict coronary artery lesions shown by CCTA based on ECG, thus providing a potential auxiliary tool for non-invasive risk assessment of CAD.
+The model was developed based on 2595 CCTA examinations and 4620 paired ECG data from 2323 patients at Peking University People's Hospital.
+To systematically evaluate the model's generalization ability across different centers and populations, we further validated it externally on 2477 CCTA examinations and 2477 paired ECG data from 2477 patients at the Second Hospital of Tianjin Medical University.
+In addition, this study included a longitudinal follow-up cohort of 400 patients from the Second Hospital of Tianjin Medical University to assess the model's prospective risk stratification ability in real-world clinical scenarios.

-To assess the clinical applicability of the model, this study constructed a systematic performance evaluation framework, comprehensively validating the model from multiple dimensions, including discriminative ability, probabilistic reliability, and clinical application potential.
-First, ROC curves were plotted to evaluate the model's discriminative performance in identifying severe and complete occlusion in CCTA.
-Box plots of the model's predicted probabilities for different degrees of stenosis were then used to quantitatively analyze the model's ability to distinguish the severity of coronary artery stenosis.
-Furthermore, based on the model's predicted probabilities and the actual incidence of severe coronary artery occlusion, the study population was stratified into high-risk and low-risk groups.
-Simultaneously, calibration curves were used to systematically test the reliability of the model's predicted probabilities, and cumulative event occurrence curves for different risk groups were plotted to evaluate the model's stratified predictive ability for future coronary events.

-Furthermore, this study systematically evaluated the model's classification performance across different age groups, sexes, and subgroups with varying ECG and CCTA examination time differences.
-We further explored its ability to identify severe coronary artery stenosis on normal ECGs, thereby validating the model's potential application value in screening for occult lesions in coronary artery disease (CAD).
-This evaluation process extends from classification performance to probabilistic reliability, and further to clinical decision support potential, constructing a complete and coherent clinical performance evaluation pathway for the model.

-To enhance the interpretability of the model, this study further compared the differences in single heartbeat waveforms in the twelve leads among different risk groups classified by the model, analyzed the key waveform regions that the model focuses on and their association with coronary artery lesions, thereby exploring the model's discrimination criteria from an electrophysiological perspective, providing intuitive evidence for understanding the mechanism of AI-ECG in CAD identification, and providing a new research perspective for related clinical studies.